-- 1. Proceedings started under the previous Code of Study and Examination will be completed under this Code. - 2.
-The maximum period of study in programmes of study of students who were accepted for study no later than in the 2016-2017 academic year is governed by the previous Code of Study and Examination. - 3.
-Before the legal effect of the internal regulation under Article 19 (2), matters regarding the processing of submissions under Article 17 are decided by the dean. - 4.
-The rights and obligations of students who began their studies before the legal effect of this Code are regulated by this Code.
+1. Proceedings started under the current Code of Study and Examination, with the exception of proceedings to terminate study in cases under (2), will be completed under this Code.

+2. The provisions of Article 4 (12) do not apply to students whose maximum period of study has lapsed before the legal effect of this code, to students in master's programmes of study following bachelor's programmes of study, or to students in doctoral programmes of study who were accepted for study no later than in the 2016-2017 academic year and who registered for study within the period set by the faculty.

+3. Before the legal effect of the internal regulation under Article 19 (2), matters regarding the processing of submissions under Article 17 are decided by the dean.

+4. The rights and obligations of students who began their studies before the legal effect of this Code are regulated by this Code.